krishnanlab/teaching/2021-fall_statgaps/README.md

 1) Familiarity with introductory statistics and probability, and
 2) Basic experience with data wrangling, analysis, and visualization using R or Python.

-Please check out the [Frequently Asked Questions](https://github.com/krishnanlab/teaching/blob/master/2021-fall_statgaps/frequently-asked-questions.md) to see the thinking behind these two prerequisites.
+Please check out the [Frequently Asked Questions](https://github.com/krishnanlab/teaching/blob/master/2021-fall_statgaps/frequently-asked-questions.md) to see the thinking behind these two prerequisites, staistics course suggestions, and pointers to free online preparatory materials.

 Check out some [recommended online preparatory materials](https://github.com/krishnanlab/teaching/tree/master/2021-fall_statgaps/preparatory-materials.md) that you can use to refresh these concetps and skills.

-#### Course Suggestions
-* For introductory courses in statistics, please checkout a number of good ones offered in STT.
-Statistics at the level of STT 231 is strongly recommended.
-* If you would like introdocutory courses in programming (in R or Python) and in how to do statistical analysis in R or Python, please ckeckout CMSE 201-202 or CMSE 890 301-304.
-* Some background in introductory biology would also be nice, for instance LB 144 and 145 OR BS 161 and 162 OR BS 181H and 182H, or equivalent.

 ## Instructor